Othram: Evelyn Colon AKA "Beth Doe"

 On December 20, 1976, the dismembered body of a young white or Hispanic female was found in multiple suitcases beneath a highway bridge in White Haven, Pennsylvania.
 Investigators were unable to identify her and she was buried under the name "Beth Doe".
 After 44 years, investigators finally got a break in the case in 2020 when they compared her DNA to genealogy databases and identified Luis Colon Jr. as a relative of the deceased.
-Colon Jr. and his family told investigators that Colon Jr.'s aunt, Evelyn Colon, disappeared from Jersey City, New Jersey at the age of 15 in December 1976 and that she was pregnant and in an abusive relationship at the time she disappeared.
+Colon Jr. and his family told investigators that Colon Jr.'s aunt, Evelyn Colon, disappeared from Jersey City, New Jersey, at the age of 15 in December 1976 and that she was pregnant and in an abusive relationship at the time she disappeared.

 In 2020, the Pennsylvania State Police and the NCMEC contacted Othram to sequence an extraction of DNA in order for them to use forensic genealogy.
 On March 31, 2021, investigators publicly announced that Beth Doe had been identified as Evelyn Colon.
 Luis Sierra, Colon's boyfriend and the father of her child, was arrested for her murder.

-Missy Poitra AKA "Durham Jane Doe"

-On October 22, 2016, investigators found the skeletal remains of a woman in a plastic container in a storage unit in Durham, North Carolina.
-Investigators found her death suspicious, and believe she had been in the container since at least 2010.
-They were only able to glean a few details concerning her identity or how she ended up in the container.

-In 2020, Othram reached out to the Durham Police Department to help assist with identifying the woman.
-They were able to find some distant relatives and gave the information to the police department, who were able to identify her in May 2021 as Missy Ann Poitra, who had gone missing in 2005.